Black Heroes: John Edward ‘Eddie’ Parris, The First Black Welsh International Footballer

 “It was fitting, too, that Bradford’s other goal was made by their other winger, Parris, the coloured player at outside left, who was another personality of the match. … It is surprising how often Parris has a hand in his side’s scoring efforts.
 Sometimes he may do surprisingly weak things; there were occasions in this game when he lost the ball without a Preston man near to take it from him.
 But one never knows when Parris may show a thrilling a burst of speed and either score or make the running for a goal”

-In fact, after Parris’ appearance for Wales in 1931, 48 years would pass until the second black man, George Berry was capped by Wales.
+In fact, after Parris’ sole cap for Wales in 1931, 48 years would pass until the second black man, George Berry was capped by Wales.
 A whole generation and more – who had little to no knowledge of Parris because like many other black pioneers throughout history, his story was not told.

-George Berry, the second black welsh international footballer reading about his Wales call-up in a local newspaper
+George Berry, the second black Welsh international footballer reading about his Wales call-up in a local newspaper

 A 21-year footballing career interrupted by war.
 268 league appearances, 60 goals.
 An admirable feat from the coloured kid born in Pwllmeyric during the infancy of the 20th century.
 Where just living to see adolescence would not have been a straightforward task.